a podcast that re.thinks everything

 i - imagination…thinking with an open mind and without limits is stunning.

-n - negotiation…understanding the power of mutual benefit is heartwarming and nourishing.
+n - negotiation…understanding the power of mutual benefit is heartwarming and nourishing; bringing it to life is spectacular.

 k - kindness…the virtue in all of us that needs routine practice.